ted-swang/GettingCleaningDataProject/README.md

 Three data frames are produced by this script:
   1. The "wide" data frame called 'data' where each row consists of measurements of each variable (feature) for a subject and an activity.
   2. The "narrow" data frame called 'data_narrow' where each row consists of one measurement from a subject, an activity, and a feature.
+This data frame is "tidy" in the sense that each observation is a row and each variable is a column.
   3. The data frame called 'averages' where each row is the mean value of each variable (feature) for a each activity and each subject.
+This data frame is also "tidy" in the sense that each observation is a row and each variable is a column.